plumed/opening-2023/README.md

 Salary will be approximately 2kEUR / month after taxes, with a significant increase for candidates with fiscal residence outside Italy in the past 2 years (exact figures and more info on this point in the next few days).

 A link to the official application form will be added here when available.
+The official opening is available at [this link](https://www.sissa.it/bandi/procedura-pubblica-di-selezione-titoli-colloquio-copertura-di-n-1-posto-di-tecnologo-tempo-2).
+Candidates can apply online using [this link](https://pica.cineca.it/sissa/2023-tecn-03/).

-The official opening will be out in a few weeks (approx Jan 13) and stay open for 30 days.
-The candidates will be evaluated in the next few days. **The expected starting date is March 1st, 2023**.
+The candidates will be evaluated at the end of February. **The expected starting date is March 1st, 2023**.
 The position is currently funded for 30 months.

 Follow this repository for further updates.
 If you have questions, [open an issue](https://github.com/plumed/opening-2023/issues) or directly contact [Giovanni Bussi](mailto:bussi@sissa.it).